Skip to main content

 “They still can’t understand me.”
 Ishaan Dev shrugged.
 Priyambada eyed him.

 “You will be fine in a day or two.”
 Her voice was emotionless.
 “You won’t need vigil after that.”
-Ishaan Dev suddenly wished he was not fine that soon, as Priyambada brought the shell full of rice close to his lips to feed him and eyes met briefly.
+Ishaan Dev suddenly wished he was not fine that soon, as Priyambada brought the shell full of rice close to his lips to feed him, and their eyes met briefly.

 “How are you, Your Highness?”
 The ministers enquired.
 Ishaan Dev nodded.

-“I hope you have no complaints,” he spoke.
+“I hope you have no complaints,” he said.
 “About the administration.”
 He eyed them.

 “Well, things have been going on here without your knowledge.
 The painting…” Vamsi Gupta stopped as the others eyed him.